 Number of Stockbridge Patients to have received a COVID Vaccine

-As of 25th March 2021: 4,387 patients have received the 1st dose of the COVID Vaccine and 329 patients have received their 2nd dose (Pfizer or Astra-Zeneca).
+As of 13th July 2021: 90% of all our patients aged 18 and over have received the 1st dose of the COVID Vaccine and 83% of all our patients aged 18 and over have received their 2nd dose (Pfizer or Astra-Zeneca).

 Because of COVID19: